Is it Time to Live Beyond the Pain of Loss?

 How are you experiencing your grief?

-If we’re being honest here, are there times when you wish you could “move on” with your life, or “get over” the pain you’re feeling?
+If we can be completely honest here, are there times when you wish you could “move on” with your life, or “get over” the pain you’re feeling?
 While things will probably never go back to “the way they were” it is entirely possible that things could get better.
 That your feelings of stuck-ness can be nudged just enough to catch a glimpse of what could be.

 Can you imagine for a moment…

 … what you’d rather experience?
-There are options you may not have considered; after all, you’ve been busy.
-Let’s take a moment to explore a bit…
+There are options you may not have considered – after all, you’ve been busy.
+Let’s take a moment to explore possibilities…

 - What does grief mean to you?